TRMC2/trmc2d/README.md

 ## Bugs

-The program is in alpha testing, and not completely finished.
+The program is in beta testing.
-Many commands are not yet implemented: they generate the error `NO_HANDLER`.
-See interpreter.c for a list of what is actually available.

 Basic temperature measurements should work, as in the following example session: